Pinsplash/ValveEntityLumps/README.md

-This repo contains most entity lumps from Valve Source games, including additional things like LMP, PAT, and commentary files.
+This repo contains most entity lumps from Valve games, including additional things like LMP, PAT, and commentary files.
 Some entity lumps couldn't be included because I didn't have a tool on hand to open them.

 Source games: